andrewcurtin21/A.Curtin-CyberSecurity-Elk-Stack-Project/README.md

 - Web-2   10.1.0.6
 - Web-3   10.1.0.7

-We have installed the following Beats on these machines:
-- Installed Metricbeat and Filebeat on these machines.

-These Beats allow us to collect the following information from each machine:
-- _Filebeat collects log events while Metricbeat collects metrics of the systems and servers it monitors.
+We have installed Filbeat and Metricbeat on these machines.
+Filebeat collects log events while Metricbeat collects metrics of the systems and servers it monitors.

 ### Using the Playbook